Transforming Real Estate Operations

-This article outlines the opportunity for public sector real estate organizations to fully embrace digital disruption, transform their property operations & portfolios, and benefit from the leanings of the private sector.
-The Real Estate Predictions series and this content was developed by Deloitte in the Netherlands.
+This article outlines the opportunity for public sector real estate organisations to fully embrace digital disruption, transform their property operations & portfolios, and benefit from the leanings of the private sector.

-Many private sector organizations have transformed their corporate real estate operating models over the last decade, and this transformation provides tremendous opportunity and “lessons learned” for public sector real estate operations around the globe.
-Specifically, many organizations are moving away from highly fragmented, inefficient operating models, and are turning toward center-led, high performance operating models to deliver a wide range of services for their diverse organizational real estate requirements.
+Many private sector organisations have transformed their corporate real estate operating models over the last decade, and this transformation provides tremendous opportunity and “lessons learned” for public sector real estate operations around the globe.
+Specifically, many organisations are moving away from highly fragmented, inefficient operating models, and are turning toward center-led, high performance operating models to deliver a wide range of services for their diverse organisational real estate requirements.

 Digital disruption is affecting virtually all sectors of the economy and real estate

-The global economy has been experiencing synchronized, broad based and strengthening economic expansion.
-Digital disruption is affecting virtually every sector, including all property types that influence demand and supply for office, retail, industrial, institutional, land and specialized property asset classes.
+The global economy has been experiencing synchronised, broad based and strengthening economic expansion.
+Digital disruption is affecting virtually every sector, including all property types that influence demand and supply for office, retail, industrial, institutional, land and specialised property asset classes.
 As a result, property operations and platforms need to fully embrace digital disruption, and specifically impacts on property in order to help their business to remain relevant and modern within the dynamic economy.
 Unfortunately, Deloitte’s “Future of Work” research has identified that public policy tends to lag behind technological advancements.
-As such, organizations should consider exploring high performance real estate operating models to potentially help organizations embrace technological change.
+As such, organisations should consider exploring high performance real estate operating models to potentially help organisations embrace technological change.

 Transformation of the existing real estate operating models

-The existing public sector decentralized real estate operating model presents a wide range of inefficiencies that affect their respective client organizations including:
+The existing public sector decentralised real estate operating model presents a wide range of inefficiencies that affect their respective client organisations including:

 - Higher costs due to the need for more resources to deliver services